 Alma Mater UTD

-The UT Dallas fight song was adopted in fall 2008.
-It follows the musical arrangement of “Tiger Rag,” the first known recorded jazz ballad, which was produced in 1917 by the New Orleans group Original Dixieland Jass Band.
+The fight song follows the musical arrangement of “Tiger Rag,” the first known recorded jazz ballad, which was produced in 1917 by the New Orleans group Original Dixieland Jass Band.

 Green, Orange, White!